jsgoupil/quickbooks-sync/README.md

 5. CloseConnection - Connection is done.

 ### async vs sync ###
-WCF Web Service are usually only called synchronously.
+Web Services are usually only called synchronously.
 This README will help you setup your QBManager for synchronous implementation.
 When loading the classes, use the following using:

 ```C#
 using QbSync.WebConnector;